Minimizing CSS

 Bloated CSS keyframes

-This works fine, but even if you only used one animation1
+This method works, but there's a major drawback: even if you only use animation1

-Master CSS animations work by parsing the animation
+Master CSS animations are generated on-demand by parsing the values of animation

 and animation-name